tgnemecek/locamex/readme.md

 -To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.2.0

+-App: Restructured subscription to usersPub to fix AppHeader bug;
+-Structure:
+  -Restructured all collections, ids are now generated via ObjectID, with collections prefixes;
+  -All tables now won't show the item's id, containers now have "Série" (serial);
+  -Serial isn't unique yet, but it is created by the user and a required field;
+-Contract/ProductSelection:
+  -Now packs appear when selecting products to add to the contract;
+  -Now packs can be correctly re-rented;
+-AccessoriesTable: removed category column;

 ### Version 1.1.7